 The traditional Strat electronics are also as standard, with a 5-way pickup blade switch, master volume and a pair of tone controls (4).
-Fitted with a trio of Fender’s American Vintage ’65 pickups (3), these potent-sounding single-coils recapture that mid-to-late ‘60s Strat character, giving you a very authentic impression and feel.
+Fitted with a trio of Fender’s American Vintage ’65 pickups (3), these potent-sounding single-coils recapture that mid-to-late ‘60s Strat character and give you a very authentic impression.

-Labelled by Jim Marshall as “the greatest ambassador” his company ever had, it is believed that Jimi purchased between 50-100 more amps from Marshall before his premature death, to cope with his rigorous touring schedule.
+Labelled by Jim Marshall as “the greatest ambassador” his company ever had, it is believed that Jimi purchased between 50-100 more guitar amps from Marshall before his premature death – to cope with his rigorous touring schedule.

 Rabea wanted to use the Marshall JTM45 Reissue head to recreate Jimi’s sound, however at around the £1,000 mark – it wasn’t so budget-friendly!
-Instead, the boys revisited the trusted Marshall DSL series, settling on the 15-watt DSL15C.
+Instead, the boys revisited the trusted Marshall DSL Series and settled on the 15-watt DSL15C.

 Discontinued as of early 2018, the updated 20-watt DSL20R is essentially the successor of this popular amp combo.
 Slightly more powerful with 5 additional watts, this fully-analogue and valve-powered amplifier is certainly no slouch when it comes to volume and feel, giving you a glassy clean sound for tracks like “Little Wing” and that iconic saturated Marshall distortion tone for Jimi’s heavier songs.